alexramirez/mac-setup/README.md

 # Mac OS X setup
-Facing the setup of a new machine (or the need to reinstall after a fresh OS install or the like), here's a very brief and basic list of the usual suspects, related to the setup of a mac computer to work with (in a scripting languages context).
+Facing the setup of a new machine (or the need to reinstall after a fresh OS install or the like), here's a very brief and basic list of the usual suspects, related to the setup of a mac computer to work with (mostly related to a scripting languages context).

 ## Homebrew & cask
 The package manager is the default first thing I always install.
 Simply following the default steps.
 Homebrew downloads and installs the Command Line Tools for Xcode, so we're all good. `brew cask` handles the tapping, so we are cask-enabled too.
 Finally, `brew-cask-upgrade` provides upgrade-like capabilities to cask, and we're all set.